ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 and reproducible, but getting started and picking the low hanging fruit is very accessible, takes very little time and can go a long way to support your research.
 You can always refine things later, adding more tooling and creating a more complex structure for your code.
-But this is a good place to bin.
+But this is a good place to begin.